If there are only 4 human tissue types, why are they so hard to see?

 If you find this article helpful share it with your fellow students or send it to your favorite social media site by clicking on one of the buttons below.

-Margaret Thompson Reece PhD, physiologist, former Senior Scientist and Laboratory Director at academic medical centers in California, New York and Massachusetts and CSO at Serometrix LLC is now CEO at Reece Biomedical Consulting LLC.
+Margaret Thompson Reece PhD, physiologist, former Senior Scientist and Laboratory Director at academic medical centers in California, New York and Massachusetts and CSO Officer at Serometrix LLC is now Manager and CEO at Reece Biomedical Consulting LLC.

 Dr. Reece is passionate about helping students, online and in person, pursue careers in life sciences.
 Her books “Physiology: Custom-Designed Chemistry” (2012), “Inside the Closed World of the Brain” (2015) and the workbook (2017) companion to her online course “30-Day Challenge: Craft Your Plan for Learning Physiology” are written for those new to life science.
 More about her books can be found at amazon/author/margaretreece.

-Dr. Reece offers a free 30 minute “how-to-get-started” phone conference for students struggling with human anatomy and physiology.
+Dr. Reece offers a free 30 minute “how-to-get-started” conference call for students struggling with human anatomy and physiology.
 Schedule an appointment by email at DrReece@MedicalScienceNavigator.com.by